mbunge/mbunge.github.io/_posts/2016-01-15-update-archive-with-git.markdown

     </ul>
 </div>

-Get a list of all changes from a specific date, related to head reference:
+### Get a list of all changes from a specific date, related to head reference.

 `git diff --name-only HEAD@{"2016-01-15 00:00:00"}`

 We need a filtered list of all files except deleted file For our deployment.
-Adding `--diff-filter to our diff command:
+Adding `--diff-filter`:

 `git diff --name-only HEAD@{"2016-01-15 00:00:00"} --diff-filter=ACMRTUXB`